nadhifikbarw/x-go-painless-null/README.md

 }
 ```

-You can see how sharing types accross DTO and SQL can make it convenient for writing your business logic.
+You can see how sharing types that support common JSON/SQL interfaace can make it easy and convenient to model and map the necessary data between transport, business, and storage layer that need to facilitate nullability.

-## Notes on Binding and Validation
+## Notes on JSON Binding and Data Validation

-Since `JSONOK` types implement `json.Unmarshaler` common binding logic that rely on `json.Unmarshaler` should work accordingly when using these custom types.
+Since `JSONOK` types implement `json.Unmarshaler` common binding logic that rely on `json.Unmarshaler` should work accordingly when using `null.XxX` types.

 Example, [Echo Web Framework](https://echo.labstack.com/docs/binding#data-sources):
 >Echo supports the following tags specifying data sources:
->
+> [...]
-> * query - query parameter
-> * param - path parameter (also called route)
-> * header - header parameter
 > * json - request body.
 Uses builtin Go json package for UNMARSHALLING.
 > * xml - request body.
 Uses builtin Go xml package for unmarshalling.
 > * form - form data.
 Values are taken from query and request body.
 Uses Go standard library form parsing.

-For validation, you need to check how validation library of your choice handles custom types, for example [`go-playground/validator`](https://github.com/go-playground/validator) can support custom type but [asks you to register it beforehand](https://github.com/go-playground/validator/blob/master/_examples/custom/main.go).
+For validation, you need to check how validation library of choice handles custom types, for example [`go-playground/validator`](https://github.com/go-playground/validator) can support custom type but [asks you to register it beforehand](https://github.com/nadhifikbarw/x-go-validator-valuer/blob/main/main.go).

 ## Notes on VSCode + Go extension

-As I'm writing this write up, I found out that `sqlc generate` sometimes will get prevented to generate code when being called using the integrated VSCode terminal if you already have generated files in target folders
+As I'm writing this write up, I found out that `sqlc generate` sometimes will get prevented to generate code when being called using Intergrated VSCode Terminal if you already have generated files in the target folders.

-I suspect `sqlc` attempted to simply modify fields and VSCode prevents code changes on files containing `DO NOT EDIT` as you will see Warning will popup when trying to edit these files manually as well.
+I suspect `sqlc` attempts to modify code got blocked by VSCode since the generated files contains `DO NOT EDIT`.
+You will see wraning popup when trying to edit these files manually as well.

-As sane prevention deleting generated files before rerunning the `generate` command works for now.
+As sane prevention, deleting generated files before re-running the `generate` command works.